Classic Sweet Potato Casserole

 How to Store Leftovers

 If you find yourself with leftovers, this casserole stores well in the refrigerator.
 Simply cover the dish with plastic wrap or aluminum foil and place in the fridge for 3-4 days.
-I don’t recommend freezing this casserole as it’ll likely change the texture and consistency of it.
 To reheat, simply place the baking dish back into the oven at 350°F for about 10-15 minutes, or until warmed through.

 Note!
 The marshmallows will slowly melt into the sweet potatoes as they sit in the fridge.
 The dish will still taste delicious and you can always add more marshmallows on top before reheating.